-Asset allocation refers to an investment strategy in which individuals divide their investment portfolios between different diverse assets classes to minimize investment risks.
-The assets classes fall into three broad categories: equities, fixed-income, and cash and equivalents.
-Anything outside these three categories (i.e. real estate, commodities, art) is often referred to as alternative assets.
+Asset allocation refers to an investment strategy in which individuals divide their investment portfolios between different diverse asset classes to minimize investment risks.
+The asset classes fall into three broad categories: equities, fixed-income, and cash and equivalents.
+Anything outside these three categories (e.g., real estate, commodities, art) is often referred to as alternative assets.

 Factors Affecting Asset Allocation Decision

-When making investment decisions, the investors’ portfolio distribution is influenced by factors like personal goals, level of risk tolerance, and investment horizon.
+When making investment decisions, an investors’ portfolio distribution is influenced by factors such as personal goals, level of risk tolerance, and investment horizon.

-Goals factors are individual aspirations to achieve a given level of return or saving for a particular reason or desire.
-Therefore, different goals affect how a person invest and risk.
+Goal factors are individual aspirations to achieve a given level of return or saving for a particular reason or desire.
+Therefore, different goals affect how a person invests and risks.

 2. Risk tolerance

-Risk tolerance refers to how much an individual is willing and able to lose a given amount of the original investment in anticipation of getting a higher return in the future.
+Risk tolerance refers to how much an individual is willing and able to lose a given amount of their original investment in anticipation of getting a higher return in the future.
 For example, risk-averse investors withhold their portfolio in favor of more secure assets.
-On the contrary, more aggressive investors risk most of their investments in anticipation of higher returns.
+In contrast, more aggressive investors risk most of their investments in anticipation of higher returns.
 Learn more about risk and return.